Dimencia/DU-Orbital-Hud/README.md

 https://www.twitch.tv/videos/748340916 - Demonstration of Use and Features

 ![Example](/ButtonHUD_example_1.png)

-## We now have a [Discord](https://discord.gg/sRaqzmS)!

-We have tons of code snippets, help channels, a github feed, and we focus on everything LUA and open source.
-It's also a centralized place to get tech support: https://discord.gg/sRaqzmS

-We've also just added a lua-commissions channel!
-Non-scripters can post requests here, and scripters can freelance those requests for pay (or not)

 **Donations are accepted!**  We have a Donation Station in Sanctuary District 3 and more to come, or you can always contact us and do a VR trade.
 Basically I keep running into problems where I can't afford the cool stuff I want to play with next because I spent all my time writing stuff.
 You saw what happened when I finally got a remote controller.
 So, a few people were asking, and I figured why not offer.
 And of course, Arche gets a cut too.  **Just make sure that for any Donation Station you see, that the owner is Dimencia or Archaegeo.**  I fully expect to see fake ones out there.